 Routine Vaccines and the COVID-19 Vaccine

-The FDA issued emergency use authorization for 3 COVID-19 vaccines.
+The FDA has approved or issued emergency use authorization for four COVID-19 vaccines.

-When the FDA first authorized these vaccines, it recommended a minimum 14-day gap between getting the COVID-19 vaccine and any other vaccine.
+When the FDA first authorized COVID-19 vaccines, it recommended a minimum 14-day gap between getting the COVID-19 vaccine and any other vaccine.

 In May 2021, the CDC updated its guidelines for getting other vaccines with the COVID-19 vaccine.
 According to new guidelines, you can schedule another vaccine within two weeks of getting a COVID-19 vaccine.
 You can even get another vaccine on the same day as your COVID-19 vaccination.